Direct-to-Chip, Row-to-End: The Future of Immersive Cooling Is Here

 Meeting the Demands of High-Compute AI

-With GPUs and AI accelerators pushing heat densities beyond traditional air-cooling capabilities, hyperscalers are turning to liquid-cooling architectures that deliver higher performance at lower operational cost.
+With GPUs and AI accelerators pushing heat densities beyond the practical limits of traditional air-cooling capabilities, hyperscalers are turning to liquid-cooling architectures that deliver higher performance at lower operational cost.

-Orbis Electric’s HaloDrive™ platform delivers a complete OCP-compliant cooling solution — from direct-to-chip flow control to row-to-end and full-immersion systems, including turnkey immersion tanks for seamless deployment.
+Orbis Electric’s HaloDrive™ platform delivers a complete OCP-compliant cooling solution — from direct-to-chip flow control through row-to-end architectures and full-immersion systems, including turnkey immersion tanks for seamless deployment.

 An Integrated Cooling Ecosystem